joseantonio11/practicalMachineLearningCoursera/practicalMachineLearningCourseProject.md

 ```
 ## [1] 1921600
 ```

-Use str() and see many variables having NAs, so find out which variables have NAs and remove those variables from training data:
+Use str() and see many variables having NAs, so find out which variables have NAs and remove those variables from the training dataset:

 ```r
 varNACounts <- colSums(is.na(training))  # find out which variables have NAs (i.e colSums not equal to 0)